bernieplug/plugable-btaps/README.rst

 Description
 ___________
+This project is a library and command-line interface for communicating with and programming a Plugable PS-BTAPS1 Bluetooth Home Automation Switch.

+libbtaps.py
-This project is a library and command-line interface for communicating with and programming a Plugable PS-BTAPS1 Bluetooth Home Automation Switch. libbtaps.py serves as a python implementation of the BTAPS protocol, either to be used directly in your programs, or to be used as a reference in developing your own implementation in a different language. btaps.py is a simple command-line UI that implements all of the features exposed by libbtaps.py
+    Serves as a python implementation of the BTAPS protocol, either to be used directly in your programs, or to be used as a reference in developing your own implementation in a different language. btaps.py
+    A simple command-line UI that implements all of the features exposed by libbtaps.py

 Implemented Functionality
 _________________________